 BP Actor Ticks – a hidden Performance Boost

-It’s possible to select specific performance-heavy actors within your editor and change the actors Ticks per Second.
-By default it’s set to 0.
-Which means this is the most expensive draw-call you can get.
+It’s possible to select specific performance-heavy actors within your editor and change the actor’s Ticks per Second.
+By default, it’s set to 0.
+This means this is the most expensive draw-call you can get.
 By increasing the value to 0.1 or even 0.5 (half a second) you gain already 50% performance for this particular actor.